kattu99/ReadingList/README.md

 # An Updated List of Reads

+### 2022
+1. The Accidental Prime Minister: The Making and Unmaking of Manmohan Singh, *Sanjaya Baru*

 ### 2021
 1. The Future of Freedom: Illiberal Democracy at Home and Abroad, *Fareed Zakaria*
 2. A Promised Land, *Barack Obama*